 What Are the Risks?

 The good news is, there aren’t many health risks involved with a bed bug infestation, even in the hospital.
 The worst that could happen is a case of anemia, and there have been very few reports of this happening due to bed bugs.
 Other than that, patients can expect to find some itchy welts from the bites and possibly some swelling and irritation.
 The good news is, if it happens in a hospital, it can be treated very easily.
 The patient is in the right place.

 There’s more good news: bed bugs won’t last long in a hospital.
 Hospitals, especially emergency rooms, are notoriously clean for a reason.
 Bedding, gowns, and every imaginable surface are cleaned after a patient leaves the room to be discharged or to go to another unit.
 According to the National Institute of Health, it can actually take less than a day to get rid of a bed bug problem in the hospital because everything is cleaned so frequently and so carefully.

 Unfortunately, houses and apartments aren’t cleaned as frequently or carefully, so there’s a better chance of an infestation happening.
 If you do have bed bugs, contact Bed Bug Barbeque and let us help.
-Our bed bug heat treatments are 100% eco-friendly with NO pesticides or chemicals.
+Our bed bug heat treatments contain NO pesticides or chemicals.
 However, unlike most other natural bed bug control alternatives, our heat treatment is proven to be effective in killing bed bugs.
 You can call us at (216) 450- 6643 or contact us through our website for a FREE inspection today.